Resits and supplementary assessments

 If you are unable to progress to the next stage of your studies, the exam board may offer you another opportunity to successfully complete assessments that you have not passed.

 Some units are must-pass.
 For these units, you must obtain the credit points by achieving the pass mark and any additional criteria.
 Passing the unit is required to demonstrate that you are able to meet the intended learning outcomes for the programme.
 The unit cannot be compensated.

 Any must-pass units will be listed in the programme catalogue entry for your programme and year of study.

 The dates of the reassessment period are listed on the University key dates web page.
 Dates may vary for certain programmes, particularly postgraduate or professional programmes.
 Your school will inform you in this case.

 The reassessment details will provide due dates for each assessment.
 For example, if an assessment is available for five days, the information in eVision will only show the end date.
-Some assessments will also still be referred to as a summer exam, even if this has now been replaced with a written piece of coursework over an extended time period or an alternative assessment method.

 Full details of required reassessments will be given on the relevant unit’s Blackboard site.

 There are no additional tuition fees for resits or supplementary assessments that are taken in the same academic year they were first failed or missed.